markgijsbrechts/iplookup/README.md

 # iplookup
-CLI utility to lookup an IP address or network using an Infoblox backend
+CLI utility to quickly lookup an IP address or network using an Infoblox backend